 Double Helical model of DNA

-In the year 1953, James Watson and Francis published a descriptive model for DNA, it is popularly known as ‘double helix’ DNA model.
+In the year 1953, James Watson and Francis published a descriptive model for DNA popularly known as ‘double helix’ DNA model.
 The model has clearly explained the properties of polynucleotide chains.
-The double-helical model of DNA postulated that the hydrogen bonds between the 2 nitrogenous bases help them in holding together.
-The pairing formula of nitrogenous bases provides a unique double-helical formation.
+The double-helical model of DNA postulated that the 2 types of hydrogen bonds between the 2 opposite sides of nitrogenous bases help them in holding together.
+The pairing formula of nitrogenous bases givesthem a unique double-helical formation.
 The double-helical model is characterized by right-handed coiling or twisting with each twist of the helix measuring 3.4nm or 34 Angstrom units.
-In a single twist, 10 nucleotides are embedded forming 2 groves- the minor groove and the major groove.
-A minor groove occurs when the helix is being stretched apart.
-On the other hand, a major groove is formed when the strand is being compressed.
-The 2 grooves look like they are twisted around base pairs as shown in the picture.
-In a double-helical model, the 2 strands run in an antiparallel mode, in other words, the 2 strands are placed in a way that the 5' end (phosphate-bearing end) of one strand joins the 3' end (hydroxyl-bearing end) and vice versa.
+In an individual twist, 10 nucleotides are embedded forming 2 groves- the minor groove and the major groove.
+The 2 grooves appear like they are twisted around base pairs as shown in the picture.
+In a double-helical model, the 2 strands run in an antiparallelfashion where the 2 strands are placed in a way that the 5' end (phosphate-bearing end) of one strand joins the 3' end (hydroxyl-bearing end) and vice versa.
 This is called an antiparallel polarity organization.

 Packaging of DNA Helix( Selenoid model of DNA packing)